blka/bashflix/README.md

 ## Tips
 * If the first torrent doesn't work, add `-s` before `"QUERY"` and then select a different torrent;
 * Subtitles not synced?
 Press `j` to speed it up or `h` to delay it;
 * What did I watch?
-Type `bashflix -p` to see which episodes you previoulsy watched;
+Type `bashflix previously` to see which episodes you previoulsy watched;
-* Update bashflix from time to time by running `bashflix -u`.
+* Update bashflix from time to time by running `bashflix update`.

 ## Powered by
 [**pirate-get**](https://github.com/vikstrous/pirate-get) for torrent search, [**peerflix**](https://github.com/mafintosh/peerflix) and [**vlc**](https://github.com/videolan/vlc) for torrent streaming and playing,  and [**subliminal**](https://github.com/Diaoul/subliminal) to download subtitles.